 The CURLOPT_FOLLOWLOCATION(3) option automatically follows HTTP redirects sent by a remote server.
 These redirects can refer to any kind of URL, not just HTTP.
-By default libcurl will allow all protocols on redirect except several disabled for security reasons: Since 7.19.4 FILE and SCP are disabled, and since 7.40.0 SMB and SMBS are also disabled.

 A redirect to a file: URL would cause the libcurl to read (or write) arbitrary files from the local filesystem.
-If the application returns the data back to the user (as would happen in some kinds of CGI scripts), an attacker could leverage this to read otherwise forbidden data (e.g. file://local-host/etc/passwd).
+If the application returns the data back to the user (as would happen in some kinds of CGI scripts), an attacker could leverage this to read otherwise forbidden data (e.g. file://localhost/etc/passwd).

 If authentication credentials are stored in the ~/.netrc file, or Kerberos is in use, any other URL type (not just file:) that requires authentication is also at risk.
-A redirect such as ftp://some-inter-nal-server/private-file would then return data even when the server is password protected.
+A redirect such as ftp://some-internal-server/private-file would then return data even when the server is password protected.